snsurendhar1807-lgtm/OverTheWire-Bandit/Level 1 -> 2/README.md

 ls

 cat ./-

-Command Explanation
+###Command Explanation
 ssh -p 2220 bandit.labs.overthewire.org -l bandit1
-Connects to the Bandit server as bandit1 using SSH on port 2220. ls
+Connects to the Bandit server as bandit1 using SSH on port 2220.

-Lists the files in the current directory.
+ls-Lists the files in the current directory.
 The output shows a file named -.

 cat ./-